Ever get jealous of a line or idea that another preacher or communicator came up with you wish you had thought of?

 It’s tempting to think of stealing it and to hope no one notices you didn’t think of it.

-Well, all I can say is we preachers ought to be thankful that we don’t face the kind of lawsuits Led Zeppelin did recently accusing them of stealing the introductory riff from Stairway to Heaven off a lesser known band.
+Well, all I can say is we preachers ought to be thankful that we don’t face the kind of lawsuits Led Zeppelin did accusing them of stealing the introductory riff from Stairway to Heaven off a lesser-known band.

 The jury found there wasn’t enough evidence to show Led Zeppelin borrowed the introduction for its mega-hit from a song called Taurus by L.A. band Spirit.